The Lightning Network (Part 1)

 The Lightning Network (LN) will allow users to have thousands of transactions through a multisig address.
 In the LN, you will only have to pay one transaction fee to open and close a channel instead of thousands of transaction fees.
 It will also allow for off-chain Atomic Swaps i.e. the ability to swap one cryptocurrency for another without going through an exchange. (ex: Bitcoin for Litecoin)

-Since the Lightning Network is a big topic to tackle, I will break it down into three articles: 1) Understanding Multisigs as the Building Blocks of the Lightning Network 2) The Lightning Network Between Two People 3) The Full Picture of the Lightning Network.
+Since the Lightning Network is a big topic to tackle, I will break it down into three articles: 1) Understanding Multisigs as the backbone of the Lightning Network 2) The Lightning Network Between Two People 3) The Full Picture of the Lightning Network.
 Also, I will be using Litecoin (LTC) as my currency of choice throughout this three-part series.

 *Author’s note: I wanted to personally thank Jimmy Song for his insight in breaking down this series into three segments.